trungdo1810/RTR/ReportWeek05.md

 ### **1. Overview**

-- Gazebo is used to create models and simulation environments
+- Gazebo simulator is used to create models and simulation environments.
+Simulation allows for the safe testing of experimental code and settings.
+Crashing virtual vehicles is a lot cheaper than crashing real ones!
+-

 <div align='center'>
     <img src = "image\Architecture_System_of_Simulation.png">